How to Start a Fire in a Fire Pit: A Beginner's Guide

 Igniting Your Fire

-Select your preferred method for ignition:
+Select your preferred method to start the fire:

 Maintaining Your Fire